 - If the mortgage loan borrower gets their wages twice in a month, then the paycheck is multiplied by 2 since and that will yield the monthly income

 If the salaried employee is paid every two weeks, then the paycheck needs to be multiplied by 26 weeks and then divided by 12 months to yield the monthly gross income to qualify for the mortgage loan.

-Overtime, Bonus, Part Time, And Commission Income
+Overtime, Bonus, Part-Time, And Commission Income

-Other income such as overtime income, bonus income, part time income, and commission income are more complicated to qualify.
+Other income such as overtime income, bonus income, part time income, and commission income is more complicated to qualify.
 The mortgage loan originator needs to make sure he or she qualifies it the same way the mortgage underwriter will.

 - Mortgage underwriters will not count overtime income or other income unless borrowers have a two-year history

 - The other income cannot be declining or inconsistent

 Overtime income, part-time income, bonus income, or commission income will have the likelihood of continuing for the next three years.